bnb-chain/bnb-chain.github.io/docs/nft-metadata-standard.md

 # Implementing token URI

 To facilitate a marketplace on BSC to pull in off-chain metadata for BEP721 assets, the NFT contract will need to return a URI where the metadata can be found.
-To find this URI, the tokenURI method in ERC721 and the uri method in ERC1155 is used to track your NFT.
+To find this URI, the tokenURI method in ERC721 and the uri method in ERC1155 are used to track your NFT.
 You should implement the function in the Contract:

 ```